zelihainan/VM/README.md

 # Project Overview

-The Virtual Museum is a computer graphics project developed using C++ and OpenGL 3.3 Core Profile.
-It aims to simulate a virtual museum environment where users can interact with five 3D-modeled museum artifacts through a mobile robot equipped with a scanning arm.
-The project features a 3D museum room, realistic lighting (including global and spotlights), robot navigation and interaction, and a user interface for controlling robot behavior and lighting.
+The Virtual Museum is an interactive computer graphics application designed and developed using C++ and OpenGL 3.3 Core Profile.
+The primary objective of this project is to create a fully navigable and immersive virtual museum space where users can explore and interact with digitally modeled cultural artifacts using a robotic assistant.

+The system simulates a virtual museum room rendered in real-time 3D, containing five distinct artifacts created in Blender.
+These models are displayed within a controlled lighting environment consisting of one global directional light and five independently controlled spotlights—each assigned to an artifact.

+A central feature of the application is a mobile robot, which can be manually or automatically navigated throughout the scene.
+The robot is equipped with a scanning arm and a laser system, allowing it to detect artifacts, trigger pop-up information displays, and interact with lighting dynamically.
+This scanning process is proximity- and orientation-based, ensuring that interaction with the models feels natural and context-aware.

+To enhance usability, the project integrates Dear ImGui as its user interface system.
+This allows users to:
+- Toggle between manual and automatic robot movement modes.
+- Control individual spotlight visibility.
+- Trigger artifact scanning and display corresponding metadata.
+- Reset the robot to its starting position.

+The Virtual Museum provides a realistic and educational experience, suitable for applications such as virtual exhibitions, robotics simulation, and 3D UI experimentation.
+The software architecture is modular and extensible, allowing for future integration of additional features such as camera paths, model metadata databases, or extended scene interaction.

+---

+## Development Team

-The project was completed by the following students from Çukurova University, Computer Engineering Department:
+This project was developed as part of an academic course assignment by students from Çukurova University, Department of Computer Engineering:

-- Yunus Emre Erten – 2021556030
+- Yunus Emre Erten – Student ID: 2021556030
-- Veysel Genç – 2021556031
+- Veysel Genç – Student ID: 2021556031
+- Zeliha İnan – Student ID: 2021556037

+All models, textures, and source code were created and implemented by the team from scratch, adhering to open-source software principles and academic integrity standards.
 - Zeliha İnan – 2021556037

 # Installation and Execution Instructions